Home /

 Niles Eldredge, American Museum of Natural History: Spectrum of Life.
 28 major groups of organisms organized into basic divisions of life, explained in a nutshell.

 P.K.
 Endress and J.A.
 Doyle (2009): Reconstructing the ancestral angiosperm flower and its initial specializations.
-PDF file, American Journal of Botany, 96: 22-66.
+Free access, American Journal of Botany, 96: 22-66.

 !
 Joe Felsenstein, Department of Genome Sciences and Department of Biology, University of Washington, Seattle: PHYLIP.
 PHYLIP is a free package of programs for inferring phylogenies.
 It is distributed as source code, documentation files, and a number of different types of executables.
 Go to: Phylogeny Programs.
 The programs listed here include both free and non-free ones.